TrshPuppy/obsidian-notes/networking/MTU.md

 aliases: [MTU, maximum-transmission-unit]
 ---
 # Maximum Transmission Unit
-The largest size #frame or #packet (in bytes) which can be transmitted acriss a data-link
+The largest size #frame or #packet (in bytes) which can be transmitted across a data-link
 - Most often used in reference to packet size across an Ethernet connection using #IP (internet protocol)

 ### #packet-fragmentation: